yanxinorg/vue-phone/README.md

-# iView-project
+# vue-phone

-This project is build for Vue.js 2 + vue-router + webpack2 + iView 2, just install and run.
+This project is using iView 2 quick start project. build for Vue.js 2 + vue-router + webpack2 + iView 2
+just install and run.

 ## Install
 ```bush